-We crunched the numbers to calculate how much energy it would actually take to power up the iconic weapons and ships from the Star Wars universe.
+We crunched the numbers to calculate how much energy it would take to power up the iconic weapons and ships from the Star Wars universe.
 So…just how many batteries does it take to power Star Wars?
-We will cover your Star Wars favorites like lightsabers, blasters, X-wings, and yes, even the Death Star.
+We’ll cover your favorites—lightsabers, blasters, X-wings and yes, even the Death Star.

 Want to share our infographic on your site?
 Just copy and paste the text below!

 A long time ago, in a galaxy far, far away, there were lightsabers, there were blasters and there were ships.
 But all this cool stuff needed power.
 Lots of power.
 Let’s check out the power needs of some of your favorite “Star Wars” technology and what it would take to power up the Galactic Empire and the Rebel Alliance.

 To better understand power terminology, we took a look at the common energy usage of things in the world around us.
 One AA alkaline battery contains 3.9 watt-hours.
 A car battery contains 722 watt-hours.
 The Tesla Powerwall has 7 kilowatt-hours.
 One barrel of oil is equivalent to 1.7 megawatt-hours.
 A nuclear reactor yields 1,000 megawatts.
 And for comparison, the Earth’s annual energy consumption is 104,426 terawatt-hours per year.

 We can’t forget about the droids that inhabit the “Star Wars” galaxy.
 They need power to function too.

 We don’t have droids as complicated as R2D2 and C3PO just yet, but we do have ASIMO.
 Billed as “the world’s most advanced humanoid robot,” ASIMO, developed by Honda, stands 4’3” tall and is capable of walking, talking and helping people.

 ASIMO is powered by a rechargeable 51.8-volt lithium ion battery that lasts only for an hour.
 That’s equivalent to 132 AA batteries or 1 car battery.